Iourick/cpp_projects/MyVSLib_C++/FDMT/ReadMe.txt

 fdmt_type_ defines in Constants.h

-3. If you need to calculate nomalizing array applay the following call: pfdmt->process_image(NULL, piarrImOut, true);
+3. If you need to calculate normalizing array applay the following call: pfdmt->process_image(NULL, piarrImOut, true);